pmndrs/zustand/docs/guides/typescript.md

 }))
 ```

+A detailed explanation on the slices pattern can be found [here](./slices-pattern.md).

 If you have some middlewares then replace `StateCreator<MyState, [], [], MySlice>` with `StateCreator<MyState, Mutators, [], MySlice>`.
 For example, if you are using `devtools` then it will be `StateCreator<MyState, [["zustand/devtools", never]], [], MySlice>`.
 See the ["Middlewares and their mutators reference"](#middlewares-and-their-mutators-reference) section for a list of all mutators.

 ## Middlewares and their mutators reference